NET-ZERO BUILDING COMMITMENT

 WELL Health-Safety Rating

-WELL is a performance-based system for measuring, certifying, and monitoring features of the built environment that impact human health and well-being.
+WELL HSR is a performance-based system for measuring, certifying, and monitoring features of the built environment that impact human health and well-being.
 It focuses on aspects such as air quality, water quality, thermal comfort, lighting and user experience to ensure that buildings promote a healthy and supportive environment for occupants.